 Before man was made, everything that man would need to survive was made.
 God set up the earth before the advent of man.
 Everything God made was declared good and perfect.
 He carefully and wonderfully made man; man became His masterpiece and placed him in the garden of Eden to cultivate it and guard it.
 He gave man dominion over all other things that had been created.
 He gave him a helpmeet to be his companion.
 God was very pleased with everything He had made.

-In the cool of the evening, God comes to visit man to have fellowship and communion with him.
-This is the real plan of God, to make man in His image for a regular fellowship.
-He made man comfortable, provided all he needed.
+The initial plan of God is to have regular fellowship and communion with man who He made in His image and likeness.
+In the cool of the evening, God would visit man for fellowship and communion with him.
+This relationship was the masterplan of God well designed to make man live in abundance and love of God.
+He made man comfortable and provided all he needed.
 He told him what he should do and what he should not do.
 His instructions were simply laid down to man, and the consequences of disobeying His orders were made known to him.

-God’s plan was working perfectly with the man until an unfortunate day when man aligned with the serpent and disobeyed the command of the Most High.
+God’s plan was working perfectly with man until an unfortunate day when man aligned with the serpent and disobeyed the command of the Most High.
 Man sinned, and he is condemned to die.
 God’s eyes are too holy to behold iniquities; for this reason, God cannot behold the sight of man any longer.
 The man had to be dismissed from God’s presence and be subjected to the consequences of his sin- eternal death.
-The sin brought separation between man and God.
-The sin has distorted the plan of God for creating man, which is fellowship and communion.
+Sin brought separation between man and God.
+Sin has distorted the plan of God for creating man, which is fellowship and communion.

 Being now in a sinful nature and already disconnected from God, man lives a hopeless life, and he is destined for destruction.
 Man has no means of rescuing himself because he can’t save himself.
 He has become prey to those things he once had dominion over and become an object of ridicule to his deceiver, the serpent.